Pests

 Bloom-cycle watering habits carried over into rest periods

-Owners who water heavily to support flowering, which this jungle cactus needs more of than a desert species, often keep that same heavier routine going after the blooms drop, leaving the epiphytic bark-and-soil mix damper than the plant needs during its rest phase.
+Owners who water heavily to support flowering, which this jungle cactus needs more of than a desert species, often keep that same heavier routine going after the blooms drop, leaving the epiphytic bark-and-soil mix damper than the plant needs during its rest phase, and fungus gnat larvae thrive specifically in that consistently damp top layer.

 A mix that traps moisture in its organic component

-A blend heavy on peat or compost, rather than the chunky orchid-bark mix this epiphyte's aerial roots evolved for, holds water in its fine organic particles well after the surface looks dry, giving larvae a longer window to feed.
+A blend heavy on peat or compost, rather than the chunky orchid-bark mix this epiphyte's aerial roots evolved for, holds water in its fine organic particles well after the surface looks dry, giving larvae a longer window to feed on the decaying organic matter and fungal growth that sustains them.

 Eggs riding in on borrowed cutting soil